 Remain properly seated and hold on to available handrails while boat is moving to avoid falling overboard or being ejected from the boat.
 Do not sit on gunwales or deck edges.
 Do not overload the boat.
-Occupants and gear must be evenly distributed on both sides of the boat to avoid poor handling, sudden loss of control, swamping and/or capsizing.
+Occupants and gear must be evenly distributed on both sides of the boat to avoid poor

-Refer to your specific model's Designated Occupant Positions depicted in the Owner's Manual.
+Refer to your specific model's Designated Occupant.
+Positions depicted in the Owner's Manual.